Disclaimer: This is Untrue.

 the son of Simon" (Joh 13:21-26).

-the beloved disciple leans back on Jesus' breast.
+where the beloved disciple leans back on Jesus' breast.

 Ghirlandaio's Last Supper